 Copyblogger Authority Certification

 Impact = huge.
-This certification achieved exactly what I wanted; it brought more leads (most of them quality) to my business.
+This certification achieved exactly what I wanted.
+It brought more leads to my business.
+Most of them quality leads.

-I kept paying the annual fee for the first three years of my business so I stayed registered as a Copyblogger Certified Marketer.
-This wasn’t cheap, however I only needed to convert one lead each year to cover the cost.
+I kept paying the annual fee for the first 3 years of my business so I stayed registered as a Copyblogger Certified Marketer.
+This wasn’t cheap.
+However, I only needed to convert one lead each year to cover the cost.
 Having my profile on Copyblogger was also a great backlink, bringing a healthy amount of traffic to my site.

 Why I left Copyblogger

 I got what I needed from it.
-Three years on and my business is fairly settled.
-I’ve grown my profile in other ways and so have leads and jobs coming through from places more specific to my niche and interests.
+My business is now settled, has evolved, and my profile has grown in other ways.
+Leads and jobs now come from places more specific to my niche and interests.

 Final word on copywriting courses

-Before investing in a copywriting course, get clear on what you want at the end of it.
-There are many free and very affordable resources you can check out before investing in one.
+Before investing in a copywriting course, get clear on what you want out of it.
+There are many free and very affordable resources you can check out before investing in a course.

 The Art of the Click by Glenn Fisher